tddfellow/tddfellow.github.io/source/_posts/2016-07-23-build-your-own-testing-framework-part-2.markdown

 });
 ```

-The only problem here, is that we are relying on the untested `assertThrow` assertion here.
+The only problem here is that we are relying on the untested `assertThrow` assertion here.
 Let's unit-test it.

 ## Testing `assertThrow(expectedMessage, action)`